khristianaarongarcia/endex/docs/mintlify/introduction.md

 - **Delivery queue** so purchases never disappear when storage is full
 - **Market events** for spikes, crashes, and server-wide moments
 - **Web dashboard + REST API** for fast trading and integration
+- **PlaceholderAPI support** for scoreboards, holograms, and tab lists

 ## Key highlights